 Each processing method contributes distinct flavors and characteristics to the final coffee, offering a wide range of sensory experiences for enthusiasts and connoisseurs alike.

-We envision continuing to do a quality job, growing professionally and personally.
+We envision continuing to do a quality job, growing professionally and personally, and to be reaching you — our customers who are there reading this and feeling a part of this story.
 I can assure you that thanks to each of you buying our product, you create an unimaginable butterfly effect.
 You impact our lives, the people that we are with, our families and all of this not only economically, but also more holistically.
 Because when we achieve a better quality of life, we grow integrally.

 There is a gender gap in access to agronomic and economic resources that leads women to yield lower productive farms, revenues from crop sales, and household welfare.
 To achieve greater equity in the coffee we need to invest and purchase coffees from smallholder women-coffee producers.